malmgrenola/square-circles/README.md

 #### Test Review and rate goals

-1. As a site owner, I want to be able to administrate the reservations.
-   1. ...
-2. As a cite owner, I want to be able to administrate the products the facilities has to offer.
+1. As a visitor, I want to review and rate the facilities so I can let others know what I think.
-   1. ...
+   1. As a site user it's possible to navigate to `my page` and press the write review button.
+   2. after filling out the Add review form and Add the review the review is visible on the `reviews page` from the navigation bar.
+   3. site user can navigate to my profile and change any of the users reviews by clicking on the review and make changes to the review.
+   4. site user can also delete any review created by the site user.

 ### Further Testing